Apply for a License (Drivers 18+) in Texas

 - A signed letter from the U.S. Department of Veterans Affairs that confirms your disability status.

-- Official documentation that proves that you’ve the first 3 conditions above.*
+- Official documentation that proving the conditions above.*

 *If you get disability compensation but you don't have a letter from the U.S. Department of Veterans Affairs, you'll need to provide verification of your disability by your military branch.

-You are eligible to get a veteran designation on your new TX driver license if you are a veteran who has been honorably discharged from one of the following U.S. military branches:
+You are eligible to get a veteran designation on your new Texas driver's license if you are a veteran who has been honorably discharged from one of the following U.S. military branches:

 - Air Force.